myles/mylesb.ca/README.md

 # MylesB.ca

 Hi!
-This is the source code for [my](http://mylesbraithwaite.com "Myles Braithwaite") business card like web site.
+This is the source code for [my](http://mylesbraithwaite.com "Myles Braithwaite") homepage.
 It uses the Node.js static web site generator [Assemble](http://assemble.io/) and a bunch of other Grunt tasks (see the [package.json](package.json) for more information).

 ## Usage